abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/nqueens.rst

                      Volume 309, Issue 1, 2009, pp 1-31.

-    As with the Golomb rulers problem, the experts could only find the number of all the solutions for small values: :math:`n \leqslant 26`.
-The `On-Line Encyclopedia of Integer Sequences <http://oeis.org/>`_ keeps track of the number of solutions (`sequence A002562 <http://oeis.org/A002562>`_ for unique solutions (up to a symmetry) and `sequence A000170 <http://oeis.org/A000170>`_ for distinct solutions).
+    As with the Golomb rulers problem, the experts could only find the number of all the solutions for small values.
+The biggest number of queens for which we know precisely the number of solutions is :math:`n = 26`.
+The
+    `On-Line Encyclopedia of Integer Sequences <http://oeis.org/>`_ keeps track of the number of solutions (`sequence A002562 <http://oeis.org/A002562>`_ for unique solutions (up to a symmetry) and `sequence A000170 <http://oeis.org/A000170>`_ for distinct solutions).
 The next table reports